FIWARE/tutorials.Big-Data-Spark/README.md

 ## Feedback Loop - Persisting Context Data

 The second example turns on a water faucet when the soil humidity is too low and turns it back off it when the soil humidity it is back to normal levels.
 This way, the soil humidity is always kept at an adequate level.

-The dataflow stream uses the `NGSILDReceiver` operator in order to receive notifications and filters the input to only respond to motion senseors and then uses the `NGSILDSink` to push processed context back to the Context Broker.
-You can find the source code of the example in
+The dataflow stream uses the `NGSILDReceiver` operator in order to receive notifications and filters the input to only respond to motion sensors and then uses the `NGSILDSink` to push processed context back to the Context Broker.
-[org/fiware/cosmos/tutorial/FeedbackLD.scala](https://github.com/ging/fiware-cosmos-orion-spark-connector-tutorial/blob/master/cosmos-examples/src/main/scala/org/fiware/cosmos/tutorial/FeedbackLD.scala)
+You can find the source code of the example in [org/fiware/cosmos/tutorial/FeedbackLD.scala](https://github.com/ging/fiware-cosmos-orion-spark-connector-tutorial/blob/master/cosmos-examples/src/main/scala/org/fiware/cosmos/tutorial/FeedbackLD.scala)

 ### Feedback Loop - Installing the JAR